 Immunization and Injections

-The Immunization and Injection Training consists of two components:
+The Immunization and Injection Training consists of three components:

-This is a 1 hr, in-person workshop designed to provide injection certified pharmacists the opportunity to refresh their injection skills.
-The course is accredited for 1.0 CEU.
+This is a 1.5 hour, in-person workshop designed to provide injection certified pharmacists the opportunity to refresh their injection skills.
+The course is accredited for 1.5 CEUs.

 - Must have completed both the online modules and the in-person skills workshop previously.